SriHari-15/Alpha-Bot/README.md

 ### Latest Changlog:
 > The older changelogs can be found [here](https://github.com/SriHari-15/Alpha-Bot/blob/master/Changelog.md)!

-**v1.0.3:**
+**v1.0.4:**
+- Added purge command
-- Added permission check for command handler
+- Added avatar command
-- Added role ID check for command handler
+- Added userinfo command
+- Fixed some bugs causing only purge command to be used regardless of anything we enter
+- Fixed bugs in `messageCreate.js`
+- Fixed bugs in `Event.js`
+- Fixed bugs in `index.js`
-- Fixed multiple checks causing false errors
+- Fixed bugs in `ping.js`

 -----